BapakFair/hutanku-service/README.md

 * add check email availability
 * add manual check error on create user

+version 0.5.3
+* add condition on update same petak data
+* add condition when user don't have any data on petak

 17 Januari 2023
 version 0.5.1
 * create and update lahan